spodmore/gw-locate/README.md

 GW Locate icon is thankfully taken from the Icon Beast Light set: http://www.iconbeast.com/free/.

 # Developer Installation Notes
 You can add the extension to your browser manually.
-Download the source code and unzip it to the location you prefer.
+Download the source code and unzip it to a location you prefer.

 **Firefox** supports the Debugging mode which allows to load extensions temporarily.
 To do so,
 * in the address bar type about:debugging,